 Most people do not fail because of points off

-Every state has a slightly different grading system for evaluating new drivers, but the basics are usually the same: There are critical errors, or errors that are deemed automatic failures.
-And then there are "minor" issues, such as braking too hard or not being smooth on a turn or turning to wide.
-These "minor" issues might lead to a fail if you have too many of them.
+Every state has a slightly different grading system for evaluating new drivers, but the basics are usually the same: There are critical errors or errors that are deemed automatic failures.
+And then there are "minor" issues, such as braking too hard or not being smooth on a turn or turning too wide.
+These "minor" issues might lead to failure if you have too many of them.
 For example, in California, you're allowed to get up to 15 points off.
 Any more and you'll fail.

 It turns out that only 13% of people fail because they have "too many points off".

-This is also important to understand: Keep you focus on being a safe driver and avoiding the critical errors and dangerous maneuvers.
+This is also important to understand: Keep your focus on being a safe driver and avoiding critical errors and dangerous maneuvers.